 attended is entered under “academic history,” the ability to print the transcript request form is available.

 3. Determine Appropriate Tests

 ADEA PASS application reports four different test results, some of which are

 official and some of which are self-reported.

-program is selected, the official scores will be viewable by each program
+ADEA PASS program is selected, the official scores will be sent to each program